ethansammiq/deal_desk/CODE_REVIEW.md

 ---

+## 🚨 BLUF (Bottom Line Up Front)

+**NOT READY FOR PRODUCTION** - Critical security gaps will cause data breaches and complete data loss

+**Key Issues:**
+- No real authentication (anyone can access everything)
+- All data stored in memory (lost on restart)
+- Zero security controls (CORS, CSRF, rate limiting)

+**Timeline:** ~6-8 weeks to fix properly vs. 2-week executive ask

+**Immediate Actions Needed:**
+- Schedule Okta integration meeting this week
+- Get Databricks test environment from Anthony
+- Start security fixes immediately

+---

 Hi Van,

-Thanks for all your work on the Deal Desk app!
-I've completed the code review and wanted to share findings with you.
-The good news: the app has excellent business logic and great UI.
-The challenging news: we have some critical security and infrastructure gaps that need attention before production.
+The app has excellent business logic and great UI - users will love it.
+However, we have critical infrastructure gaps that must be fixed before production.

-## 🎯 Bottom Line

-**Current Status:** App works great functionally, but isn't production-ready
-**Timeline Reality:** 6-8 weeks needed (not the 2 weeks executives want)
-**Main Issues:** No real authentication, data stored in memory only, missing security controls
-**Risk Level:** HIGH - deploying now would risk data breaches and complete data loss

 ## ✅ What's Working Well
 - Business logic and approval workflows are solid